blondegeek/e3nn_tutorial/index.md

 For the notebooks that use `plotly` the notebooks are distributed without cells executed because the plots are large (because Tess made them too high-resolution... oops.).
 If you download the HTML verison, you can interact with the plots without needing to execute the code.

 ### Citing {#cite}
-If you find these tutorials helpful for you research, please consider citing us!
+If you find these tutorials helpful for your research, please consider citing us!

 Cite this tutorial with the following `bibtex`:
 ```